greyhat-academy/pkd/PKD.md

   - Whilst the Authors do not endorse such means that break end-to-end principle, they do acknowledge that there may be the need and/or demand to use such methods.
 - This approach works with all common methods that use URLs for users and/or systems.

+This will allow basically any application to query for matching Public Keys and automatically import them.
+- Similar to how SSL certificates are automatically being accepted due to the authoritative chain.

 ---
 ## Acknowledgements
 The authors acknowledge the works of Edwin Foudil, Yakov Shafranovich et. al. that made the [`security.txt`](https://securitytxt.org/) Standard that was formalized into [[RFC9116](https://www.rfc-editor.org/rfc/rfc9116)].